 We told them we loved and cared about them.

-The reason we originally went to visit the hospital is because the Medical Clinical Officer from In The Field Ministries was in a terrible accident, so we were visiting her.
+Our reason for originally visiting the hospital is because the Medical Clinical Officer from In The Field Ministries was in a terrible accident, so we were visiting her.

-This has meant In The Field Ministries Mission Base Medical Centre is closed, so Kimberly endeavours to give medical care to the school students, and I assist.
+This has meant In The Field Ministries Mission Base Medical Centre is closed, so Kimberly endeavors to give medical care to the school students, and I assist.

 We find numerous cut feet, skin infections, measles, malaria, STD’s, and jiggers (parasite) to name a few.